LabTranslationalArchitectomics/riboWaltz/README.md

 ### Getting help

  Next sections illustrate how to make use of __riboWalz__ by introducing all functions included in the package and reporting most of the data structures and graphical outputs generated with the default options.
+Similar information are reported in the vignette returned by

+	browseVignettes("riboWaltz")

  For additional examples and further details about the meaning and usage of all parameters in a function run

 	?function_name